Alexander Manly: Personal life and later career

-Manly and his brother Frank moved to Washington, D.C. in 1900.
+Manly and his brother Frank moved to Washington, D.C., in 1900.
 Frank Manly eventually moved to Alabama, where he taught at Tuskegee University, a noted historically black college.

-While in the capital, Alex Manly married his fiancée Caroline Sadgwar, a graduate of Fisk University and a member of the Fisk Jubilee Singers.
-Sadgwar was the daughter of Frederick Cutlar Sadgwar, a prominent businessman in Wilmington's African American community and his Cherokee wife.; her paternal great-grandfather was a French sea captain.
+While in the capital, Alex Manly married his fiancée Caroline Sadgwar (also referred to as Carrie Sadgwar), a graduate of Fisk University and a member of the Fisk Jubilee Singers.
+Sadgwar was the daughter of Frederick Cutlar Sadgwar, a prominent businessman in Wilmington's African-American community and his Cherokee wife; her paternal great-grandfather was a French sea captain.
 She had become engaged to Manly in Wilmington.
 N.C., and the couple were wed at the home of North Carolina Congressman George Henry White, who had moved permanently to Washington, D.C., after North Carolina passed a suffrage amendment in 1899 that created barriers to voter registration and excluded most black voters from the political system.
 White had announced that he would not run for a third term under such conditions, and instead built a law practice in the capital and also became a highly successful banker.
 In 1906 he moved to Philadelphia, where he founded a bank, and a black residential community in New Jersey.

 David became a carpenter, and taught his trade to Frederick.
 After the war Frederick completed his education at Lincoln University, a historically black college in Pennsylvania.
 He returned to Wilmington and developed as a leader in the business community.

-Together, the Manlys moved from Washington, D.C. to Philadelphia.
+Together, the Manlys moved from Washington, D.C., to Philadelphia.
 They had two sons born in Philadelphia: Milo and Lewin.
 The former became an activist and fought for black property rights in Wilmington; he later became executive director of the Pennsylvania Human Relations Commission.

 In Philadelphia, Alex Manly became a member of an African-American newspaper council.
 He helped found The Armstrong Association, a precursor to the National Urban League.
 He suffered from losing his newspaper and worked as a painter to support his family.

 His sons were marked by the family's losses as well, and descendants have said the family frequently talked about "what might have been" if Alex Manly had not been run out of Wilmington and lost his newspaper business.
-But Manly and his descendants persisted and were described as "among Philadelphia's most industrious and civic minded citizens Lewin Manly was less successful than his brother.
+But Manly and his descendants persisted and were described as "among Philadelphia's most industrious and civic-minded citizens."
+Lewin Manly was less successful than his brother.
 He did not finish college and worked as a waiter in Savannah, Georgia.
 He married but was later divorced.
 But his namesake son, Lewin Manly Jr., became a successful dentist.
 When a Commission was appointed to study what is now known as the Wilmington Insurrection of 1898, Lewin Manly Jr. was among those who favored compensation to descendants of victims for property and economic losses.